Can I Recover Compensation for Food Poisoning?

 • Hepatitis: The Hepatitis A virus often infects people through contaminated water and food, including raw shellfish like oysters.

-• Listeria: Listeria is a severe infection due to eating food contaminated with the bacterium Listeria monocytogenes.
+• Listeria: Listeria is a severe infection caused by eating food contaminated with the bacterium Listeria monocytogenes.

 • Shigella: Shigella is a type of food poisoning that results from eating contaminated food or drinking contaminated water.